MohamadSamara/reading-notes/ReadClass30/README.md

 1. The first line of code creates a new hash table object.
 2. The next two lines of code add some key-value pairs to the hash table.
-3. The next line of code gets the value associated with the key "Alice".
+3. The next line of code gets the value associated with the key "Mohamad".
 4. The next line of code prints the value to the console.
-5. The next line of code checks if the hash table contains the key "Bob".
+5. The next line of code checks if the hash table contains the key "Samara".
 6. The next line of code prints the result to the console.
-7. The next line of code removes the key-value pair associated with the key "Bob".
+7. The next line of code removes the key-value pair associated with the key "Samara".
-8. The next line of code checks if the hash table still contains the key "Bob".
+8. The next line of code checks if the hash table still contains the key "Samara".
 9. The next line of code prints the result to the console.

 ## Vocabulary/Definition List